-How to filter even or odd numbers in Excel?
+How to quickly filter or hide even or odd numbers in Excel?

 Sometimes you may need to filter all even numbers from a column and hide all odd numbers, and vice versa.
 Here is an easy way to filter the even or odd numbers from a selected column easily.